jacobkim98/iot_smarthome/README.md

-#iot_smarthome
+# iot_smarthome

 Introduction:
-The purpose of this document is to utilize Deep-Sleep mode to minimize energy consumption for integrating ESP8266 into an IoT system.
+This document aims to utilize Deep-Sleep mode to minimize energy consumption for integrating ESP8266 into an IoT system.
 During program execution, temperature, humidity, and light data are published to a Raspberry Pi using the MQTT protocol.

 Usage:
 1. Start the Raspberry Pi and prepare to receive MQTT messages by using the following command: